MacArthur station (BART): Station layout

+The final Yellow and Orange line trains of the day in both directions have a "grand meet" at MacArthur, providing timed transfers in all directions.
+Unlike typical timed transfers, in which trains hold for about 30 seconds, trains wait longer during the grand meet to allow passengers to change platforms.
+If there are any delays, trains will wait to allow passengers to make their connections.
+The grand meet has been part of BART scheduling since the beginning of multi-line service.

+MacArthur tends to be crowded in the morning because of the high volume of transfers between the two lines, with relatively few passengers exiting while many are boarding.

 Bus connections

-MacArthur station is served by several AC Transit routes: local route 57 on 40th Street, local route 18 on Martin Luther King Jr. Way to the west, and local route 6 and All-nighter route 800 on Telegraph Avenue to the east.
-Several shuttle routes stop on Walter Miles Way on the east side of the station entrance.
-These include Early Bird Express route 705, Emery-Go-Round buses serving Emeryville, the Caltrans Bay Bridge Bike Shuttle, three Kaiser Shuttle routes, and four Alta Bates shuttle routes.
+MacArthur station is served by several AC Transit routes: local route 57 on 40th Street, local route 18 on Martin Luther King Jr. Way west of the station, and local route 6 and All Nighter route 800 on Telegraph Avenue east of the station.
+Emery Go-Round buses serving Emeryville stop on 40th Street.
+Several shuttle routes stop on Walter Miles Way (also known as BART Access Road) east of the station entrance, including the Caltrans Bay Bridge Bike Shuttle, three Kaiser Shuttle routes, and four Alta Bates shuttle routes.